FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 5:** Once a bond is purchased the data about it (how frequent the coupon is, the coupon %, the bond length and the bond price) can not change.

 **SECTION 6:** The OEA shall be permitted to administer grants to businesses with an in-game property in Stapleton County so long they meet the requirements set out by the EWC.
-**SECTION 7:** The EWC can amend, add to, or remove grant conditions.

-**SECTION 8:** The OEA shall give the EWC 48-hour notice before issuing a grant, the EWC can block a grant by a simple-majority vote.
+**SECTION 7:** The OEA shall give the EWC 48-hour notice before issuing a grant, the EWC can block a grant by a simple-majority vote.

-**SECTION 9:** Grants cannot be issued for more than $50,000 FSD (unless amended by the EWC).
+**SECTION 8:** Grants cannot be issued for more than $50,000 FSD.

-**SECTION 10:** The OEA shall be permitted to administer loans to businesses with a commerce license and Firestone citizens so long they meet the requirements set out by the EWC.
+**SECTION 9:** The OEA shall be permitted to administer loans to businesses with a commerce license and Firestone citizens so long they meet the requirements set out by the EWC.

-**SECTION 11:** Loans shall be repaid with interest, the interest rate and payback frequency shall be set by the EWC.
+**SECTION 10:** Loans shall be repaid with interest, the interest rate and payback frequency shall be set by the EWC.

+**SECTION 11:** The OEA shall give the EWC 24-hour notice before issuing a loan, the EWC can block a loan by a simple-majority vote.

+**SECTION 12:** Loans cannot be issued for more than $75,000 FSD.

-**SECTION 12:** The EWC can create, amend, and remove any additional financial policies for bonds, loans, and grants.
+**SECTION 13:** The EWC can create, amend, and remove any additional financial policies for bonds, loans, and grants.

-**SECTION 13:** All grants, loans and bonds shall be public and include all pertinent details.
+**SECTION 14:** All grants, loans and bonds shall be public and include all pertinent details.